pytorch/test-infra/torchci/README.md

 SHAs that have the same failing job.
 If it does, it will either create a new Github Issue or update the existing Github Issue.

-Once the issue is created, internal webhooks create a task out of the issue.
-Then a [butterfly bot rule](https://www.internalfb.com/butterfly/rule/5455687371213466) will trigger to assign the task to the oncall and update it to a UBN so that it alerts the current oncall.
+A Meta internal butterfly bot rule will trigger when the task is [created](https://www.internalfb.com/butterfly/rule/5455687371213466) or [edited](https://www.internalfb.com/butterfly/rule/2024866984357962) to assign the task to the oncall and notify the team.

 ### Modifying Deployment Settings